Bill Shankly: Preston North End

 Shankly had just reached his 26th birthday when the Second World War began and the war claimed the peak years of his playing career.
-He joined the Royal Air Force (RAF) and managed to play in numerous wartime league, cup and exhibition matches for Norwich City, Arsenal, Luton Town, Cardiff City, Lovell's Athletic F.C and Partick Thistle, depending on where he was stationed (winning the Summer Cup with the Glasgow club in 1945).
+He joined the Royal Air Force (RAF) and managed to play in numerous wartime league, cup and exhibition matches for Norwich City, Arsenal, Luton Town, Cardiff City, Lovell's Athletic F.C. and Partick Thistle, depending on where he was stationed (winning the Summer Cup with the Glasgow club in 1945).
 On 30 May 1942, he played a single game for Liverpool in a 4–1 win over Everton at Anfield.
 Shankly was keen on boxing and fought as a middleweight in the RAF, winning a trophy when he was stationed in Manchester.
 He confirmed in his autobiography that his weight as an RAF boxer was 159 pounds (72 kg) and he was only six pounds (2.7 kg) heavier than that in 1976.
 Shankly met his wife, Nessie, in the RAF (she was in the WAAF and stationed at the same camp) and they married in 1944.

 With the resumption of full League football again in the 1946–47 season, Shankly returned to Preston who held his registration, but he was now 33 and coming to the end of his playing days.
 By 1949, he was Preston's club captain but had lost his place in the first team, which was struggling against relegation despite having Tom Finney in the side.
 Shankly was a qualified masseur and had decided he wanted to become a coach so, when Carlisle United asked him to become their manager in March of that year, he retired as a player and accepted the job.
 Shankly's departure from Preston was resented by some at the club and he was refused a benefit match, to which he felt entitled.
-He described Preston's attitude as the biggest let-down of his life in football.
+He described Preston's attitude as the biggest letdown of his life in football.

 Shankly had enormous admiration for Tom Finney and devotes more than three pages of his autobiography to Finney's prowess as a footballer.
 In the 1970s, Shankly was asked how a current star compared to Finney and Shankly replied: "Aye, he's as good as Tommy – but then Tommy's nearly 60 now".
 Another Preston player admired by Shankly was his Scottish international teammate Andy Beattie, with whom he would later work in management.
-Shankly was succeeded in the Preston team by Tommy Docherty and Shankly told Docherty that he should just put the number four shirt on and let it run round by itself because it knows where to go.
+Shankly was succeeded in the Preston team by Tommy Docherty and Shankly told Docherty that he should "just put the number four shirt on and let it run round by itself because it knows where to go".